-§ 401.5 Modification and tailoring of clauses.
+§401.5.
+Modification and Tailoring of Clauses

-- (a) Agencies should complete the blank in paragraph (g)(2) of the clauses at § 401.14 in accordance with their own or applicable government-wide regulations such as the Federal Acquisition Regulation.
-In grants and cooperative agreements (and in contracts, if not inconsistent with the Federal Acquisition Regulation) agencies wishing to apply the same clause to all subcontractors as is applied to the contractor may delete paragraph (g)(2) of the clause and delete the words "to be performed by a small business firm or domestic nonprofit organization" from paragraph (g)(1).
-Also, if the funding agreement is a grant or cooperative agreement, paragraph (g)(3) may be deleted.
-When either paragraph (g)(2) or paragraphs (g) (2) and (3) are deleted, the remaining paragraph or paragraphs should be renumbered appropriately. - (b) Agencies should complete paragraph (l), "Communications", at the end of the clauses at § 401.14 by designating a central point of contact for communications on matters relating to the clause.
-Additional instructions on communications may also be included in paragraph (l). - (c) Agencies may replace the italicized words and phrases in the clauses at § 401.14 with those appropriate to the particular funding agreement.
-For example, "contracts" could be replaced by "grant," "contractor" by "grantee," and "contracting officer"

-by "grants officer."
-Depending on its use, "Federal agency" can be replaced either by the identification of the agency or by the specification of the particular office or official within the agency.
+- (a) Agencies should complete the blank in paragraph (g)(2) of the clauses at §401.14 in accordance with their own or applicable government-wide regulations such as the Federal Acquisition Regulation.
+In funding agreements, agencies wishing to apply the same clause to all subcontractors as is applied to the contractor may delete paragraph (g)(2) of the clause in - $\S401.14$ and delete the words "to be performed by a small business firm or domestic nonprofit organization" from paragraph (g)(1).
+Also, if the funding agreement is a grant or cooperative agreement, paragraph (g)(3) of the clause may be deleted.
+When either paragraph (g)(2) of the clause in $\S401.14$ or paragraphs (g)(2) and (3) of the clause in $\S401.14$ are deleted, the remaining paragraph or paragraphs should be renumbered appropriately. - (b) Agencies should complete paragraph (I), "Communications", at the end of the clauses at §401.14 by designating a central point of contact for communications on matters relating to the clause.
+Additional instructions on communications may also be included in paragraph (I) of the clause in §401.14. - (c) Agencies may replace the italicized words and phrases in the clause at §401.14 with those appropriate to the particular funding agreement.
+For example, "contractor" could be replaced by "grantee."
+Depending on its use, "agency" or "Federal agency" can be replaced either by the identification of the agency or by the specification of the particular office or official within the agency.